|News & Events

 CENTER FOR PHOTOGRAPHIC ART

 9 DECEMBER, 2013

-This image is one of 44 selected from submissions from around the country and around the world to appear in a juried exhibit at the Center for Photographic Art in Carmel.
+This image, captured at China Cove late in the afternoon on May, 2013, is one of 44 images selected from submissions from around the country and around the world to appear in a juried exhibition at the Center for Photographic Art in Carmel.
 First, second, and third place winners will be announced on January 11, 2014.